andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </button>
 ```

-### Smaller details
+### Minor details

-There are some smaller details that are present in the final version of the prototype in [The task](./) that are not covered in these articles.
+There are some minor details in the final version of the prototype in [The task](./) that are not covered in these articles.
 Here are some of them:

-- In Details, *Place reservation* and *Favorite* buttons are hidden when the sidebar is open.
-Also the information becomes half-transparent.
+- In Details, the *Place reservation* and *Favorite* buttons are hidden when the sidebar is open.
+Also, the restaurant details become half-transparent.
-- Tabs in the top navigation are highlighted when their views are selected.
+- The tabs on the top navigation bar are highlighted when their views are selected.
 - Most buttons have hover states.
-- Reservation sidebar has options for each control with some additional effort put into the styling of the elements.
+- The *Reservation* sidebar has options for each control, with some additional effort put into the styling of the elements.
 - Most instructions are moved to functions.

 We encourage you to complete the prototype yourself and apply your own styles.
-Alternatively you can [review the code](https://codepen.io/andgordy/pen/oOGbjj?editors=1000) of the original prototype and see how the features were implemented.
+Alternatively, you can [review the code](https://codepen.io/andgordy/pen/oOGbjj?editors=1000) of the original prototype and see how the features were implemented.